MicrosoftDocs/sql-docs/docs/relational-databases/indexes/reorganize-and-rebuild-indexes.md

 ### <a name="Restrictions"></a> Limitations and Restrictions

 -   Indexes with more than 128 extents are rebuilt in two separate phases: logical and physical.
 In the logical phase, the existing allocation units used by the index are marked for deallocation, the data rows are copied and sorted, then moved to new allocation units created to store the rebuilt index.
 In the physical phase, the allocation units previously marked for deallocation are physically dropped in short transactions that happen in the background, and do not require many locks.
+For more information about extents, refer to the [Pages and Extents Architecture Guide](../../relational-databases/pages-and-extents-architecture-guide.md).

 -   Index options cannot be specified when reorganizing an index.